LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Adding standard interactions

-You can use only a subset of the standard interaction types in survey bots; unavailable interactions are hidden from view on the toolbar.
+You can use only a subset of the standard interaction types in the Survey dialog; unavailable interactions are hidden from view on the toolbar.

 Use the standard interactions to ask questions that reflect your brand's custom key performance indicators (KPIs) and/or other free-text questions.
 For example, you might want to obtain the consumer's age.